-Age discrimination is when your employer takes an adverse employment action (i.e., termination, demotion, failure to promote) based substantially on your age.
-To prevail on a claim for age discrimination, you must show that your age was a substantial motivating factor in your employer’s decision.
+Age discrimination occurs when your employer takes an adverse employment action (i.e., termination, demotion, failure to promote) based on your age.

 Here are a few examples of what age discrimination might look like:

-- If an employer only hires younger individuals so that they can save costs through low salaries.
+- If an employer only hires younger individuals to save costs through low salaries.

 - When an employer doesn’t give you the job because of your age –you will be told you are too young or too old.

 - When you are fired because of your age.
-This can be hard to determine but a good clue is when none of the younger employees are being let go, or vice versa.
+This can be hard to determine, but a good clue is when no younger or older employees are being let go.

-- If you experience a lack of promotion opportunities, while younger employees are.
+- If you experience a lack of promotional opportunities, while younger employees get them.

-- Performance reviews that take particular note of the difficulties you face because of your age.
+- Performance reviews note the difficulties you face because of your age.

-If you find yourself to be put in a disadvantaged position at work because of your age, you should speak with an age discrimination attorney at Falakassa Law, P.C.
+If you find yourself in a disadvantaged position at work because of your age, you should speak with an age discrimination attorney at Falakassa Law, P.C.